nansencenter/NERSC-HYCOM-CICE/docs/forcing.md

 Offline nesting is activated in HYCOM-CICE by setting `nestfq > 0` (interval in days between 3D nesting archive reads) or `bnstfq > 0` (interval in days between barotropic nesting archive reads) in `blkdat.input`.
 Three groups of files are required:

 - **Boundary configuration files** — define the open boundary geometry and relaxation coefficients for the boundary nudging zone (`ports.input`, `rmu`, `rmutr`).
-- **Offline nesting archive files** — pre-interpolated boundary conditions from the external product, stored in HYCOM's `archv` format.
+- **Nesting files** — pre-interpolated boundary conditions from the external product, stored in HYCOM's `archv` format.
 Must span the run period; HYCOM interpolates in time between snapshots.
 - **Sponge layers** *(optional)* — spatially varying biharmonic diffusion fields (`thkdf4`, `veldf4`) that damp noise near the open boundaries.